 Sometimes you have to go all in on protection, which means you’re looking at potting.
 This entails embedding the entire board in a protective material, usually an epoxy or silicone.

-Potting is usually done at the component level, but PCBs in a marine or other electronically brutal environment may need the entire board protected.
+Potting is usually done at the component level, but Printed Boards in a marine or other electronically brutal environment may need the entire board protected.
 When you scale up, you’ll need a manufacturer to do this.
 Voids or air gaps in the material are difficult to avoid and will undo all the work you’ve done to protect your board.

 Temperature requirements are an important consideration.
 Once the whole board is embedded in epoxy, the compression and expansion caused by temperature changes can strain solder joints and packaged components.
 If the strain causes cracks then you’re going to have a bad time; it’s really difficult to rework your board after its been damaged.
 Companies like Epic Resins and Master Bond have options with high thermal conductivity and low thermal expansion to help prevent these kinds of issues.